Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-### Let's review the other columns to see which most highly correlates to mort_acc.
+Then, I reviewed the other columns to see which most highly correlates to mort_acc.

 ```python
 df.corr()['mort_acc'].sort_values()
 ```

-    C:\Users\arezo\AppData\Local\Temp\ipykernel_25184\2388834679.py:1: FutureWarning: The default value of numeric_only in DataFrame.corr is deprecated.
-In a future version, it will default to False.
-Select only valid columns or specify the value of numeric_only to silence this warning. df.corr()['mort_acc'].sort_values()

     int_rate               -0.082583